Hawthorn Berry Benefits

 Magnesium also protects the nerves in the inner ear and is a powerful glutamate inhibitor.
 Glutamate is a neurotransmitter, produced by the action of sound waves on the hair cells of the inner ear.
 The unregulated production of glutamate at sound frequencies for which there is no external stimulation is the cause of tinnitus.

 Dr. Michael Seidman, in his excellent article, “Medicines to Treat the Inner Ear” states; “Decreased blood supply causes significant stress to the nerve tissue (of the inner ear) by causing the production of free radicals.
 (Author’s note: The major causes of tinnitus all result in decreased blood supply.)
 These molecules are extremely damaging and are known to be responsible for over 100 human disorders.
 The accumulation of free radicals severely damages the inner ear and other tissues.
 Through a complex chain of events, this damage can then cause a release and accumulation of glutamate and calpains.
-These chemicals in high concentration are extremely destructive to the body.
+These chemicals in high concentrations are extremely destructive to the body.

 “Studies have shown that excessive glutamate may play a role in the production of tinnitus.
-Studies also show that glutamate antagonists can have a protective effect on the inner ear and possibly be a treatment for peripheral tinnitus, that which is generated by the inner ear.
+Studies also show that glutamate antagonists can have a protective effect on the inner ear and possibly be a treatment for peripheral tinnitus, which is generated by the inner ear.
 Three such drugs are currently under investigation at the Henry Ford Health System for tinnitus, including magnesium.

 “The protective effect of magnesium in preventing noise-induced hearing loss has been studied since it was found that magnesium in inner ear fluid decreases significantly after intense noise exposure.
-The results of one placebo controlled study showed that subjects who took oral magnesium supplements displayed a significantly lower incidence of noise-induced hearing loss compared to the control group.
+The results of one placebo-controlled study showed that subjects who took oral magnesium supplements displayed a significantly lower incidence of noise-induced hearing loss compared to the control group.
 In 1998 a highly motivated patient elected to undergo a catheter-delivered infusion of magnesium sulfate to the round window (of the inner ear).
-Within 60 seconds of the infusion she experienced complete resolution of her tinnitus.
+Within 60 seconds of the infusion, she experienced complete resolution of her tinnitus.
 This effect lasted until the flow of medication was discontinued 48 hours later.”(1) Another clinical trial of magnesium found that “Magnesium… exhibit(s) a statistically significant oto-neuro-protective action (inner ear protection) in noise-induced hearing loss and tinnitus.”(2)

 Blood Pressure Reduction